 Please…

 - Be relevant Always think primarily about your target audience.
-At a show you should, by using the right sort of content, illustrate how your solution works in any particular environment AND demonstrate to attendees the vertical sectors that they might be interested in.
-Bottom line explain to them how your solution is relevant
+At a show you should, by using the right sort of content, illustrate how your solution works in any particular environment and demonstrate to attendees the vertical sectors that they might be interested in.
+Bottom line explain to them how your solution is relevant.
+Note that relevancy today includes more than just your traditional audience viewing needs.
+You should start thinking about HOW relevant your content might be – you need to stimulate intrigue and curiosity these days – especially as there is already a lot of relevant content out there.
+The question to ask is how do you make your content more relevant to the audience to differentiate yourselves from competitors at an event

 - Engage with the event At far too many shows you see stands which could have been erected anywhere.
-Don’t be lazy, promote yourselves as a proud exhibitor; use bespoke content to show your stand number, use illustrations from the city that you are in and don’t forget to show you care enough about that particular show to reference it in your content!
+Don’t be lazy, promote yourselves as a proud exhibitor; use bespoke content to show your stand number, use illustrations from the city that you are in and don’t forget to show you care enough about that particular show to reference it in your content.
+These days mind, simple stand ‘descriptions’ should be re-thought out – use what you are selling to talk about what you are selling and play to the strengths of what you are trying to describe – innovate to differentiate, but ensure that difference is still relevant to obtain engagement.

 - Embrace social media Find out what the event’s twitter hashtag is and use it as part of your content strategy – it helps enormously demonstrating that you have ‘engaged with the event’ (see above).
 If there is a venue id for foursquare then promote that as well.
-Of course a great way to promote all of this is to have your own twitter wall either somewhere on your stand (or integrated into your booth design elsewhere).
-Remember to show the status of foursquare check-ins and who’s the (current) mayor
+A great way to promote all of this – but seems to have fallen out of favour recently, Ed, is to have your own twitter wall either somewhere on your stand (or integrated elsewhere into your booth design).
+Remember to show the status of foursquare check-ins and who’s the (current) mayor.
+One way in which we recently described this to a client, was to ‘bake your social strategy into the stand‘ – attempt to get your stand (almost) on its own to ‘communicate with your audience’.

-- Be Interactive You know of course that you don’t necessarily need touchscreens to be interactive but did you know that a touch of interactivity helps people stop and stare?
-The likes of LocaModa will often supply free of charge to events (and their exhibitors) cool twitter / foursquare widgets which can easily be incorporated into your content.
-Or take a look at folks like Screach and see what they can offer you
+- Be Interactive You know of course that you don’t necessarily need touchscreens to be interactive but I am sure that you understand that a touch of interactivity helps people stop and stare?
+The likes of Monster Social (nee LocaModa) will often supply free of charge to events (and their exhibitors) cool twitter / foursquare widgets which can easily be incorporated into your content – or take a look at folks like Screach and see what they can offer you, Ed.
+Do bear in mind that your audience will likely be overwhelmed with interactive functionality – however, it seems hat people are so used to it now that if the experience isn’t unique and rewarding it can be seen at best a gimmick and at worst, irrelevant.

-There are in fact two things that we suggest you avoid completely: -
+There are two things that we suggest you avoid completely: –

 - Do not play Pixar, Top Gun or James Bond Don’t setup your stand, plug in all your amazing new technology and then play Top Gun on that ultra thin bezel-less LCD screen or that large LED screen.
 Quite simply it demonstrates to the attendees that you have put no thought into the event at all and shows a distinct lack of manners